andrewenoble/critical-sync/README.md

-# Visualizing a critical state of sync
+# Visualize a critical state of sync

 By [Andrew Noble](http://two.ucdavis.edu/~andrewnoble)